 Do we say what’s really irritating us, are we honest about how we feel?
 Problems will always arise when we’re not really being honest about how we feel and instead choose to avoid the subject altogether.
 Honesty pays, is the best policy and puts trust between people.

 It not only makes relationships more open and transparent but also saves problems further down the line by avoiding those mandatory fall outs.
 Being honest helps us avoid untimely misunderstandings on the issues that affect us in our relationships.

-In some cases it may be the difference between patching things up, or walking away, but suffice to say all relationships need working at.
-Perhaps our decision to walk away is one of the reasons we choose not to say anything, but that will never help us when it comes to forming new relationships.
-Mistakes or issues will always follow us unless they’re dealt with.
+In some cases, it may be the difference between patching things up, or walking away, but all relationships need working at.
+Perhaps our decision to walk away is one of the reasons we choose not to say anything, but it will never help us when it comes to forming new relationships.
+Mistakes will always follow us, unless they’re dealt with.

-The hard part is putting our lives back in order again, once the decision has been made to leave.
-All relationships need mediation and communication.
+The hard part is putting our lives back in order again, once the decision has been made for us to leave.
 We need to say what we feel and for the other person to listen and be okay with what we say.